-When fillings are placed, you may be sensitive to heat and cold at first, but this subsides once you get used to the new filling.
+When fillings are placed, you may be sensitive to heat and cold at first, but this typically subsides once you get used to the new filling.
 It’s also important to keep up good brushing and flossing habits after having fillings, to reduce wear and any staining that may happen.
-While composite fillings have many benefits, they also are vulnerable to staining just like your natural teeth, so good dental hygiene is needed.
+While composite fillings have many benefits, they also are vulnerable to staining and cavities just like your natural teeth, so good dental hygiene is needed.
 For more information about fillings and our other services, please contact us for an appointment.

 Although experiencing a toothache may be an indication that you have a cavity, it’s important to remember that cavities don’t always cause pain.
 Feeling tooth sensitivity may also be a sign that you need a filling, as well as seeing a dark spot on your tooth.
 While regular brushing and flossing can help prevent the onset of the decay that causes cavities, the only way to know for sure whether or not you need any fillings is through regular visits to the dentist with x-ray evaluation of the teeth.

 Through the use of x-rays and professional medical instruments, our team will get a clear picture of the overall health and integrity of your teeth and advise you on whether fillings are necessary.

 pros and cons of different types of fillings